WOKY: Adult standards and oldies

 On January 2, 2007, after concluding its Christmas holiday programming, WOKY came back with a new approach: an oldies format emphasizing hit songs from the 1960s and 1970s.
 The "Mighty 92" name returned full-time, as did many of the classic jingles the station played in its Top 40 heyday.
 On nights and weekends, the station used Dial Global's satellite-delivered "Oldies Channel" (now Kool Gold from Westwood One).
 With the new format, WOKY did not flip to all-Christmas music in 2007.
-Instead, like sister station WRIT, WOKY played a few Christmas tunes every hour.
-Today, the former Mighty 92 format can be heard in Milwaukee on WRIT 95.7-HD2.
+Instead, like sister station WRIT-FM, WOKY played a few Christmas tunes every hour.

+Classic country

-On September 18, 2008, after playing "Hello, Goodbye" by The Beatles, the station changed to classic country music as "The Wolf."
+On September 18, 2008, after playing "Hello, Goodbye" by The Beatles, the station changed to classic country music as "The Wolf".
 The format was already being heard on sister station 106.1 WMIL-FM's HD Radio subchannel.
 The subchannel version had been automated but when it debuted on AM 920, it featured several of WOKY's airstaff.
 The Wolf was sub-branded as MIL-WOKY, Milwaukee's Country Connection.

 On December 1, 2011, the station announced it would become the Milwaukee home of NASCAR radio coverage from all three NASCAR radio networks and the Indianapolis Motor Speedway Radio Network for the Indianapolis 500 and Brickyard 400.
 NASCAR moved to WOKY from ESPN Radio outlet WAUK, which days before announced the removal of all auto racing programming to focus on solely on traditional sports.
 In September 2012, WOKY also added nationally broadcast college football and NFL from the Westwood One Network, including "The NFL on Westwood One."